Here's how to pick out the right one and how to mount it, advises Mat Manning

 You’ll almost certainly have given a lot of time and thought to the subject of buying an air rifle before parting with your hard-earned cash.
 You probably spent a good while considering scopes too.

-But what about air rifle scope mounts?
+But what about mounts for airgun scopes?
 Have you considered what you’re putting your scope on?
 Air rifle scope mounts are very important because they act as a link between your rifle and sighting system.
 If they’re not right your air rifle won’t be nearly as accurate as you want it to be.
+(You can read our list of the best air rifle scopes here.)

 Scope mounts are often over looked in the decision making process but they shouldn’t be.